The main source of real estate law is the Civil Code (Bürgerliches Gesetzbuch).

 German law differentiates between Pacht, entitling the tenant to use the property and to benefit from it, and Miete, which only entitles the tenant to use the property.
-For example, the lease of a hotel including all fixtures and equipment and the right to operate the hotel is regarded as a Pacht contract.
+For example, the leasing of a hotel, including all fixtures and equipment, and the right to operate the hotel is regarded as a Pacht contract.

 There are no different types of commercial leases, apart from the general differentiation explained above.